reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

   }
 }
 ```
 Here we are creating an aws EC2 instance named "vm-web" of type `t2.micro` using an ami `ami-830c94e3`.
-We also define two tags with names - `Name` and `Env`.
+We also define two tags with names - `Name` and `Env` for associating with ec2 instance.

 We can also see the three main parts of configuration :

 1. **Resource**: We define our infrastructure in terms of resources.
 Each resource block in the configuration file describes one or more infrastructure objects.
 EC2 instance, an S3 bucket, lambda function, or their equivalents from other Cloud platforms are examples of different resource types.